hbkworld/streaming-spec/axes.md

 }
 ~~~~

+- `count`: Number of elements in the array

 ### Struct

-A combination of named members which bay be of different Types.
+A combination of named members which may be of different Types.

 ~~~~ {.javascript}
 {